-Alice Ann Munro (née Laidlaw; born 10 July 1931) is a Canadian short-story writer, the winner of the 2009 Man Booker International Prize for her lifetime body of work, a three-time winner of Canada's Governor General's Award for fiction, and a perennial contender for the Nobel Prize.
+Alice Ann Munro (née Laidlaw; born 10 July 1931) is a Canadian short-story writer, the 2013 winner of the Nobel Prize for Literature, the winner of the 2009 Man Booker International Prize for her lifetime body of work, and a three-time winner of Canada's Governor General's Award for fiction.
 Generally regarded as one of the world's foremost writers of fiction, Munro writes about the human condition and relationships seen through the lens of daily life.
 While the locus of Munro’s fiction is her native Southwestern Ontario,her reputation as a short-story writer is international.
 Her "accessible, moving stories" explore human complexities in a seemingly effortless style.
 Munro's writing has established her as "one of our greatest contemporary writers of fiction," or, as Cynthia Ozick put it, "our Chekhov."

 Life and career